jjvanzon/Circular-Language-Spec/spec/execution-flow/execution-flow-loose-ideas.md

 The method is that where appropriate an __=__ sign is put between the __Select__ clause and the __Case__ clause.

-In diagram notation, the __Selection__ procedure with all its clauses looks like this:
+In diagram notation, the __Selection__ command with all its clauses looks like this:

 ![](images/6.%20Execution%20Control%20Ideas.001.png)

 The amount of __If__ groups can vary.
 I’ve notated three of them in the diagram above.

-All clauses are procedure references provided to the selection procedure as parameters when you call it.
-For that, the diagram for a call to the Selection procedure might look like this:
+All clauses are command references provided to the selection command as parameters when you call it.
+For that, the diagram for a call to the Selection command might look like this:

 ![](images/6.%20Execution%20Control%20Ideas.002.png)